 Absorbents

 Absorbents are materials that can take up other substances by chemical or molecular action.
-The most familiar use of an absorbent is when a liquid spill is picked up with a paper or cloth towel.
+The most familiar use of an absorbent is when a liquid spill is absorbed by a paper or cloth towel.
 Oil, grease and other materials may be removed from even porous surfaces by absorbents.

 entry continues below ↓